Tanjava/Travel-Planner/README.md

 ## Validator Testing
 The code for this project was tested using [PEP8](https://pep8ci.herokuapp.com/#)

 Final testing warned about 4 lines being too long.
-This has not been yet been corrected and thus does not pass yet without any issues.
+This has not been yet been corrected and therefore does not pass yet without any issues.
+I unfortunately encountered this too late and too close to submission deadline, but I plan on resolving this.

 ![Travel Planner worksheet](assets/readme-images/tp-pep8-python-validator.png)